Learning Goals

 Comment

-This is an underestimated skill.
-The resulting use cases are often written in text and don't look spectacular.
-But formulating bad use cases is the earliest phase in a project where things can go wrong.
+This is a frequently underestimated skill.
+The resulting use cases are often written in text and don't look spectacular, but formulating bad use cases is the earliest phase in a project where things can go wrong.

-Producing the right documents, emphasizing relevant questions, reasonable precision level.
-Can uncover project problems early or even before they arise.
-Again, learn to ask the right questions.
+You should learn to produce the right documents by emphasizing relevant questions at a reasonable precision level.
+By doing this well, project problems can often be early uncovered, sometimes even before they arise.
+Again, you learn to ask the right questions.

-To coordinate a project, you need to know a lot about the architecture of a system, but also the process how to build it and potential pitfalls.
+In order to coordinate a project, you need to know a lot about the architecture of a system, but also the process, how to build it, and potential pitfalls.

-It is a valuable skill as an engineer to handle concurrent behavior correctly, independent of technical domain or employed tools.
+It is a valuable skill for an engineer to handle concurrent behavior correctly, independently of the technical domain or the tools employed.

 Modeling is a universal engineering tool in all disciplines and at all stages of system development.

-Learn how to reason about different alternatives together with others.
+It is a paractically important skill to learn, how to reason about different alternatives together with others.
 This can happen at a whiteboard or through a document.
-No matter how, good visualizations are helpful in this task.
+No matter how, good visualizations are helpful to achieve this task.

 General Competence